-Existing/Ongoing rental costs/overheads
+Existing/Ongoing rental costs/overhead

-What happens if my application is not successful?
+15) What happens if my application is not successful?

 We anticipate a high volume of applications, unfortunately not all applications will be successful, and some successful applications may be allocated less money than they are applying for.
 Unsuccessful applicants can reapply in later funding rounds.
 Your ward councillors will provide written feedback on the reason for an unsuccessful application.
-There will be a second funding round in Autumn 2020, see for more details.
+There will be a second funding round in Autumn 2020, see Will there be a second funding round? for more details.

-Promoting your project and sharing its success
+16) Promoting your project and sharing its success

 If you project is successful, you will be sent a copy of the Council’s logo.
-Please ensure that the logo is visible on all printed, web and any other media material together with sufficient text acknowledging the support of Community Ward Funding.
+Please ensure that the logo is visible on all printed, web and any other media material together with enough text acknowledging the support of Community Ward Funding.
 You should also invite and welcome ward Councillors to any official opening or similar.

 We want to hear how your project went and share its success.
 Take photos of your project in action and let us know what participants said.
 If you are taking photos of people, please ensure you have their permission to take their photo and let them know it could be used by the Council to promote future community ward funding.